While U.S. hotel industry booms, New York appears to peak

-NEW YORK, June 4 The U.S. hotel industry is on a roll, enjoying its best performance since the booming 1990s, but New York City has come off the boil, suggesting higher occupancy and room rates may have peaked in the No. 1 American tourism destination.
+NEW YORK The U.S. hotel industry is on a roll, enjoying its best performance since the booming 1990s, but New York City has come off the boil, suggesting higher occupancy and room rates may have peaked in the No. 1 American tourism destination.

 Before the financial crisis New York had a supply deficit, keeping hotel rates and occupancies in Manhattan high, said Patrick D'Sa, a director at SITUS, a commercial real estate consultancy.
 But there has been a shift in recent years.